 When armed resistance occurred in the occupied territories, the Nazis responded by committing reprisals against randomly selected civilians in the area.
 Usually the punishment was at least ten summary executions for every Nazi soldier or sympathizer killed.
 Other times the closest village would simply be razed to the ground, along with the murder of every man, woman, and child inhabitant.
 Knowing this, the armed insurgents were forced to make difficult decisions.
 Often times their families and friends would be raped and murdered if they chose to directly attack the oppressors.
 They could attempt to remove their relatives from the villages but this was exceedingly difficult due to a lack of sufficient food and shelter in the remote enclaves of the fighters.

 The strain that cohabitating civilians placed on logistics and the ability to remain undetected nearly always proved fatal.
 Armed insurgents not attempting to blend in with the population needed to maintain a small and mobile camp footprint in order to avoid detection.
-They also needed civilians to stay in the proximal villages in order to supply them with food and medicine.
+They also needed civilians to stay in the proximal villages in order to supply them with food, medicine, and vital intelligence on the enemy.
 When the villagers were forcibly relocated, those wishing to openly fight were faced with another difficult decision: allow their relatives to be removed without them and continue the fight there, or agree to be relocated with them in order to attempt to protect them, giving up their arms in the process.

 These are the tough, real-world decisions, above the chest-thumping rhetoric of those who’ve never been oppressed, that those who suffered through tyranny had to face.